Skip to content

 The Manneken Pis from Brussels

-After muttering and massaging it for 15 minutes, I stubbornly decided to continue, with a much shorter route through Lenuci Park in Donji Grad (downtown).
+After muttering and massaging the ankle for 15 minutes, I stubbornly decided to continue, with a much shorter route through Lenuci Park in Donji Grad (downtown).
 The alternate route was a gift; locals celebrated a folk festival in the park, complete with costumes and excellent vocal music.
 Pausing to listen helped my ankle and my mood considerably.

 Croatian Folk Singers in Lenuci Park